 All wildlife rehabilitation licences are granted with conditions.
 Under the BC Act, it is an offence to contravene a condition of a licence.

 View sample wildlife rehabilitation licence conditions (PDF 37KB)

 Managing conflict in the wildlife rehabilitation sector

-Conflict is a normal part of life and of working with others and is likely to affect everyone at some time.
+Conflict is a normal part of life and of working with others and will likely affect everyone at some time.
 For example, conflict may arise because of a difference in interpretation of guidelines, standards, rules or facts or a disagreement about personal performance or views.
 Sometimes, it may also involve inappropriate behaviours like bullying, harassment or discrimination.

 Dealing with conflict can be uncomfortable and stressful.
 If allowed to escalate, it can be very destructive to people and organisations involved.
 For a wildlife rehabilitation group, conflict can affect its reputation in the community and result in volunteer burnout, loss of members and negatively impact the operation of the organisation itself.

 The department has no authority under the Biodiversity Conservation Act to resolve conflicts in wildlife rehabilitation groups.
 Neither does it arbitrate such matters.
 Instead, we have focussed on developing resources and tools to enable groups to deal with conflict if it arises.
 We want to ensure everyone in the wildlife rehabilitation sector can access the right tools to manage conflict within their organisations.
 So, in collaboration with Justice Connect, we have developed a conflict management toolkit and conflict of interest policy for the wildlife rehabilitation sector in New South Wales.
 The toolkit includes a package of resources to help wildlife rehabilitation organisations avoid and manage internal conflict including:

 - strategies for preventing, identifying and managing conflict